akerbabber/QuillAuditsMolochCTF/README.md

 ### Detailed formula for finding the slot of the dynamic struct

-Please refer to the [README](POC.md#detailed-formula-for-finding-the-slot-of-the-dynamic-struct) for the detailed formula.
+Please refer to the [Proof of concept](POC.md#detailed-formula-for-finding-the-slot-of-the-dynamic-struct) for the detailed formula.

 ### Details of decrypting Moloch-algorithm

-Please refer to the [README](POC.md#details-of-decrypting-moloch-algorithm) for the details of decrypting the Moloch-algorithm.
+Please refer to the [Proof of concept](POC.md#details-of-decrypting-moloch-algorithm) for the details of decrypting the Moloch-algorithm.

 ### Explain bypass for keccak256(abi.encodePacked())

-Please refer to the [README](POC.md#explain-bypass-for-keccak256abiencodepacked) for an explanation of the bypass.
+Please refer to the [Proof of concept](POC.md#explain-bypass-for-keccak256abiencodepacked) for an explanation of the bypass.

 ## Proof of Concept